Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/shaka-packager.md

 Below is an example of how we can send a request to Shaka Packager to encrypt our content with Widevine and Playready DRM and package it.

 Please note, the `Widevine_PSSH` from the CPIX Document is in Base64 format.
-Shaka Packager requires this to be in Hex format:
+Shaka Packager requires this to be in Hex format which can be achieved by running the following command `echo '<Widevine_PSSH>' | od -A n -t x1 | sed 's/ *//g'`:

 ```text
   packager \